 Applicants can apply for a Research Fellowship consisting of:

 The funding will be used to temporarily release a senior staff member from teaching duties to enable him/her to prepare an application for EU, NWA or Top Sector funding by a consortium.
 The UvA staff member is the proposal coordinator of the consortium, or has a significant role in the consortium (e.g. work package leader).
 The bench fee for a proposal coordinator will cover the costs of organising meetings with consortium partners (from at least four different countries and/or of an interdisciplinary and knowledge chain-wide composition) for the preparation of the joint application.
 The bench fee for a partner will cover personal travel and accommodation expenses.

 An expert panel will consider the applications primarily on the basis of the quality of the applicant, the quality of the consortium, the potential of the project idea, and the organisation and coherency of the work plan.

-Applications can be submitted continuously until no later than 30 June 2019 by e-mail to firstname.lastname@example.org as one file in PDF format.
+Applications can be submitted by e-mail to Simon Speksnijder via email@example.com as one PDF-file.

 Simon Speksnijder, via firstname.lastname@example.org or 020-5256234